CBSE Class 10 Social Science Revised Syllabus 2020-2021

 8. The Project Report should be handwritten by the students themselves.

 9. Records pertaining to projects (internal assessment) of the students will be maintained for a period of three months from the date of declaration of result for verification at the discretion of the Board.
-Subjudiced cases, if any or those involving RTI / Grievances may, however, be retained beyond three months.
+In general, cases should not be retained for more than three months.
+However, cases that are subjudiced or involve RTI/Grievances may require a longer processing time and may be retained beyond the three-month period.

 To help you with this, School Connect Online helping students with learning notes and videos, Unlimited Practice questions for NCERT, Practice Exam, Mock Tests, Reading Notes and Videos, Previous Years Paper with solution